 Phase I: Your Strategy

 Step 2: Identify your specialized area of expertise.
-You are already an expert in something, but is that “something” fairly broad (“family law,” for instance), or is it very specialized (such as, “child custody law)?
+You are already an expert in something, but is that “something” fairly broad (“family law,” for instance), or is it very specialized (such as, “child custody law”)?
 The more niche your expertise, the easier your rise will be.
 If you aren’t already, consider narrowing your focus.
-If you aren’t ready to pare down the services you offer, you can at least plan to narrow what you write and speak about.
-But eventually, you will need to follow that intended focus with action.
+But if you can’t pare down the services you offer, you can at least plan to narrow what you write and speak about.
+Just keep in mind that eventually you will need to follow that intended focus with action.

 Step 4: Find your angle.
 This step isn’t absolutely required, but it can really help your personal brand stand out.
 If you can become associated with an issue, or if you take a controversial or counterintuitive point of view, it’s often easier to gain notice.
 Having an angle also gives you an anchor — a unique perspective — that will mark each piece of content you develop as yours.